Updated: 2 days ago

 Tip #4: They Demonstrate the Ultimate Superhero Behavior

 You need to know this Tip because you think that they have all the answers.
-You believe that they will be the one to save you from your pain and brokenness.
+You believe that they will be the ones to save you from your pain and brokenness.
 This is the power and control that they seek.
 They will indeed play the rescue and hero role for a time (a few weeks, months, possibly one year) so that you are convinced, and then, the switch happens.

 They will control the money but usually start that explanation to take care of you; you don’t have to worry about it.
 You are not so great at math, so why not let them.
 This is the start of financial abuse.
 Budgeting should be something you do together or at least talk about how things will run and work.
-Both parties should know what is happening, and if you don’t, then he can control your food, how far you travel if you can buy anything for yourself, your home, or friends.
+Both parties should know what is happening, and if you don’t, then he can control your food, how far you travel if you can buy anything for yourself, your home, or your friends.